npm/policies/trademark.md

 npm, Inc. is a company co-founded by npm's creator, Isaac Schlueter, along with Laurie Voss and Rod Boothby.

-npm, Inc. is dedicated to the long term success of the Javascript community, which includes the success of the open-source Node.js and npm projects.
+npm, Inc. is dedicated to the long term success of the JavaScript community, which includes the success of the open-source Node.js and npm projects.